19:33

 What I said before,

-And then really think about it.
+Listen to this again and then really think about it.

-This is your ego mind,
+This is your ego mind.

 And this is why it's important for us to understand,

-Because this ego mind consciousness is what gives us this sense of self.
+Is what gives us this sense of self.

-It gives us that sense of I,
+It gives us that sense of I.

 Me,